 This was such a fun experiment with SO many learning opportunities along the way!

 If you want to grab your own copy of my plant journal, you can get it for FREE in my Teachers Pay Teachers store!!
+Just click on the product cover to grab a copy!

 It’s super easy to use!
 Here’s what you do: